-We build MarkupDM based on the recent code LLMs, which are specifically tuned for handling coding tasks.
-We make two extensions to the base code LLM to incorporate the image representation described in \cref{sec:our_representation}.
+To incorporate the image representation described in \Cref{sec:our_representation}, we build the multimodal markup document model (MarkupDM) by applying two extensions to the base LLM.
 First, we extend the vocabulary of the base LLM to include the additional special tokens, such as { \verb|[boi]|}.
 Second, we add new modules dedicated to the image tokens, such as { \verb|[img:1]|}, the embedding module, and the prediction head.
-In the embedding module, we first embed the image tokens via the frozen lookup table in our image decoder.
+In the embedding module, we first embed the image tokens via the frozen lookup table in our image decoder (\cref{sec:image_tokenizer}).
 We then concatenate them with the positional encodings~\cite{TancikFourier2020} and project them to the same dimension as the text embeddings.
-The prediction head for image tokens is similar to text tokens, but uses a different set of parameters and vocabulary, \ie, the codebook size in image quantization.
+The prediction head for image tokens is similar to the one for text tokens, but uses a different set of parameters and vocabulary, \ie, the codebook size in image tokenization.

 We train our model based on the next token prediction in our sequences to which we randomly apply the fill-in-the-middle transformation~\cite{BavarianEfficient2022,AghajanyanCM32022}, allowing the model to predict the missing middle part from the prefix and suffix parts.
-Our model has to know the next token's modality for inference due to the different prediction heads.
-We determine the next modality on a rule based on the tokens generated so far.
+During inference, our model must identify the modality of the next token due to the different prediction heads.
+To determine which modality to generate, we explicitly track whether the model is currently in the process of generating image tokens based on the generated text so far.